 - The soaking process will help reduce phytic acid, which will aid in digestion.

 - The soaking also softens the cashews so they blend nice and creamy.

 - After the cashews are through soaking, drain and rinse.

 - If you make your own coconut milk/cream… add the least of amount of liquid to it so you get a heavy cream.
 If you use the canned, use full-fat.

 - In a high-powered blender combine the coconut cream, strawberries, maple syrup, stevia, salt, and cashews.
 Blend until creamy.
-Depending on the blender this can take 1-5 minutes.
-Make sure that you don’t feel any grit in the batter when you rub it between two fingers.

 - Add the Rustic Rhubarb Sauce and pulse in.
 If you don’t want chunks of rhubarb, blend till creamy.